dvidelabs/poly.shell/README.md

     ["test", "deploy"]
     ["db", ["test", "deploy"], []]

-`actions` is an optional function or array of functions that all run in parallel on all sites that match the given role list.
+`actions` : an optional function or (nested) array of functions that all run in parallel on all sites that match the given role list.

-An action is a function does some work.
-By default it runs to completion or starts or things that it does not wait for, but it can request a callback function one or more times by calling the `this.async()` function.
-`this` points to an action object with several other useful features including `this.shell.run`:
+An action is a function that does some work.
+By default it runs to completion or starts or things that it does not wait for, but it can request a callback function one or more times by calling the `this.async()` function. `this` points to an action object with several other useful features including `this.shell.run`:

     jabs.add('upload-web', 'web', function() {